Poeticalto/ttoc-mumble-bot/readme.md

 ttoc-mumble-bot saves all information in .txt files.
 I'm working on making a better system, but this works for now.
 All .txt files which don't have API info are created on first launch by the bot.

-Info on how to set up the three APIS can be found in later sections of this readme.
+Info on how to set up the three APIs can be found in later sections of this readme.

 Here's how each .txt file is structured: